 - Maintaining credit card data in any electronic format or on computers

 All users are expected to be familiar with and abide by the copyright laws of the United States.
 Such use must also comply with laws defined by the Digital Millennium Copyright Act of 1998.

-For all official electronic communication between the College and enrolled students the authorized vehicle will be the email address assigned to students, faculty, and staff by Iona College.
+For all official electronic communication between the University and enrolled students the authorized vehicle will be the email address assigned to students, faculty, and staff by Iona University.
 All employees are expected to check email regularly and respond to messages in a timely manner.
 This includes communication between faculty and students.
 Users are asked to delete unnecessary email on an annual basis.

-The College reserves the right to monitor and inspect transactions, electronic mail and data stored in or processed through any of the Colleges computing or business systems.
-Users should not assume that any messages or other information stored in the Colleges systems is private or confidential or that the College or its designated representatives will not have a need to access and review this information.
+The University reserves the right to monitor and inspect transactions, electronic mail and data stored in or processed through any of the University's computing or business systems.
+This may include any and all, electronic mail or transmissions, or internet access or telephone conversations or transmissions or usage by a user by any electronic device or system, including but not limited to the use of a computer, telephone, wire, radio or electromagnetic, photoelectronic or photo-optical systems may be subject to monitoring at any and all times and by any lawful means.
+Users should not assume that any messages or other information stored in the University's systems is private or confidential or that the University or its designated representatives will not have a need to access and review this information.

-This policy and any and all rules and regulations regarding the use of college computers are subject to revisions.
+This policy and any and all rules and regulations regarding the use of university computers are subject to revisions.
 All users are expected to be familiar with any revisions in the regulations.
-The College reserves the right to monitor all data contained in the system to protect the integrity of the system and to reassure compliance with this policy.
+The University reserves the right to monitor all data contained in the system to protect the integrity of the system and to reassure compliance with this policy.